CFXJ-FM: The Move, return to Flow (2016–2022)

-Flow moves to 98.7; Today Radio (2022–present)
+Flow moves to 98.7; Today Radio (2022–2024)

 On February 9, 2022, Stingray announced that it had reached an agreement with CKFG-FM and its new owner, Neeti P. Ray's CINA Media Group, to move the Flow branding to that station beginning February 14, and that 93.5 would launch a new format the same day.
 CFXJ subsequently went jockless, and much of its on-air staff was let go.

 A Stingray executive stated that the company had originally wanted to "[bring] Flow back to its roots as a community-driven station".
-However, after realizing that this would have competed directly with CKFG, Stingray instead reached an agreement to transfer the Flow brand to the station.
+However, after realizing that this would have competed directly with CKFG, Stingray instead reached an agreement to transfer the Flow brand to that station.
 CINA plans to position the station as serving the entirety of Toronto's Black Canadian community by essentially merging the two formats into one station, adding the hip-hop already heard on Flow to its existing format of R&B and Afro-Caribbean music.

-On February 13, CFXJ began stunting with a self-described "random selection" of pop songs, interspersed with promos redirecting "Flow" listeners to 98.7, and sweepers stating that "Today" was "arriving tomorrow".
-The following day, CFXJ relaunched as 93.5 Today Radio, an adult hits format with a focus on topical discussions and interactions with listeners.
-The brand and format, which are licensed from a Vancouver-based marketing company, are also used on Pattison Media's CKCE-FM in Calgary, with similarities to the Now! hot adult contemporary format used by its sister stations CKNO-FM/Edmonton and CHNW-FM/Winnipeg.
+On February 13, CFXJ began stunting with a self-described "random selection" of pop songs, interspersed with promos redirecting "Flow" listeners to CKFG, and sweepers stating that "Today" was "arriving tomorrow".
+The following day at midnight, CFXJ relaunched as 93.5 Today Radio, an adult hits format with a focus on topical discussions and interactions with listeners.
+The brand and format were licensed from a Vancouver-based marketing company.
+The format is also aired on Pattison Media's CKCE-FM in Calgary, with similarities to the Now! hot adult contemporary format used by its sister stations CKNO-FM Edmonton and CHNW-FM Winnipeg.

-On September 20, the CRTC published applications by Stingray to add boosters for CFXJ on the 93.5 frequency in Mississauga as well as the North York district of Toronto, which Stingray said would be the first single-frequency network implementation of its kind in Canada.
+On September 20, 2022, the CRTC published applications by Stingray to add boosters for CFXJ on the 93.5 frequency in Mississauga and in the North York district of Toronto, which Stingray said would be the first single-frequency network implementation of its kind in Canada.
+The applications, which were opposed by a subsidiary of Evanov Communications, were denied in September 2023, on the grounds that they would have constituted a "service expansion" beyond the station's current licensed area.